Altered-Intellect/Mythopoeian-Manuscripts/Mythopoeian Manuscripts/Worldbuilding/Culture/Culture.md

 ### [[Metaphor]]

 Sayings
-- the eldest oak catches the lightning first
+- the eldest oak catches the lightning first : the older someone is, the more likely have experienced tragedy
-- rest is sacred
 - burning a teabag : trying to do something and failing to an almost impossible degree; taking something that would be nourishing or pleasant and destroying it in misplaced reverence and foolishness, putting off an easy task until it transforms into a disaster
-- from the bottom of the rotting/rusting earth : curse referencing something so foul and deep that it can only exists far under the earth, something so bad it shouldn't be surfaced
+- from the bottom of the rotting/rusting earth : curse implying something so foul and deep that it can only exists far under the earth, something so bad it shouldn't be referenced/surfaced
 - by breaths relief : when something stressful passes or turns out to be not as bad
 - hardening knowledge : "the knowledge in the scrolls was brittle and soft, it needed to harden under the heat of a good analysis"
 - merchant tales and weed smoke : nonsense that has been embellished to the point where the information is useless
+- A test, a task and a half : this will be difficult and require a lot of time
+- waking the angel : the ruin and destruction that comes with trying to break a law
+- rest is sacred
 - my sweetening
+- Oh, petal...
 - did not reply with words
+- Only an insect expects a giant to watch his step.
+Exclamations
 - by the depths above
+- Sweet sweat and tears!
 ## [[Socialization]]

 ### [[Humor]]